-- I. The Department's Last-Minute Addition Of A Citizenship Question Unnecessarily Threatens The Integrity Of Census Data. - A. The Bureau Abandoned Its Longstanding Practice Of Following Proper Statistical Procedures, Which Preclude Adding Questions To The Census Without Thorough Planning And Field Testing.
+A. The Bureau Abandoned its Longstanding Practice of Following Proper Statistical Procedures, which Preclude Adding Questions to the Census Without Thorough Planning and Field Testing.

 The Bureau has a constitutional duty to conduct an accurate census.
 U.S. Const. art.
 I, § 2, cl.
 3; id. amend.
 XIV § 2; Evans, 536 U.S. at 478 ("strong constitutional interest in accuracy" of the census); Wisconsin v.
 City of N.Y., 517 U.S. 1, 19-20 (1996) (the Secretary may violate the Constitution if he unreasonably compromises "the distributive accuracy" of the census).
 The Bureau also has a statutory duty to conduct an accurate census.
 See 13 U.S.C. § 141 (note) ("[I]t is essential that the decennial enumeration of the population be as accurate as possible, consistent with the Constitution and laws of the United States.").
 And the Census Bureau's own binding regulations likewise create a federal regulatory duty to conduct an accurate census.
 15 C.F.R. § 90.2 ("It is the policy of the Census Bureau to provide the most accurate population estimates possible.").
-In addition, the Information Quality Act requires that federal agencies-including the Census Bureau-issue guidelines for "maximizing the quality, objectivity, utility, and integrity of information (including statistical information)."
-Consolidated Appropriations Act of 2001, Pub.
+In addition, the Information Quality Act requires that federal agencies-including the Bureau-issue guidelines for "maximizing the quality, objectivity, utility, and integrity of information (including statistical information)."
+Consolidated Appropriations Act of FY 2001, Pub.
 L. No. 106-554, § 515(b), 114 Stat.
 2763 (codified at 44 U.S.C. § 3516 (note)).
 The agencies must, for example, "design the survey to achieve the highest practical rates of response, commensurate with the importance of survey uses, respondent burden, and data collection costs, to ensure that survey results are representative of the target population so that they can be used with confidence to inform decisions."
-See Office of Mgmt. and Budget, Standards and Guidelines for Statistical Surveys 1 (Sept.
-2006)2; 71 Fed.
+See Office of Mgmt.

+and Budget, Standards and Guidelines for Statistical Surveys i (Sept.
+2006); 71 Fed.
 Reg.
 55522-01 (Sept.
 22, 2006).

-The Bureau has developed and issued statistical quality standards in line with the Information Quality Act and in keeping with its constitutional, statutory and regulatory duties to ensure census-data accuracy.
-These quality standards "apply to all information products released by the Bureau and the activities that generate those products," including the decennial census.
-U.S. Census Bureau, Statistical Quality Standards ii (July 2013).
+The Bureau has developed and issued statistical quality standards in line with the Information Quality Act and in keeping with its constitutional, statutory, and regulatory duties to ensure census-data accuracy.
+These quality standards "apply to all information products released by the Census Bureau and the activities that generate those products," including the decennial census.
+U.S. Census Bureau, Statistical Quality Standards ii (2013).
 Under the Bureau's quality standards, "pretesting must be performed" to avoid questionnaire content that could cause "confusion," "misinterpretation" and "a loss of information."
-Id. at 12 (emphasis added).
+Id. at 8, 12 (emphasis added).
 This pretesting is required, for example, when "review by cognitive experts reveals that adding pretested questions to an existing instrument may cause potential context effects," or where "an existing data collection instrument has substantive modifications (e.g., existing questions are revised or new questions added)."
 Id. at 8.
 The pretesting process must verify that questions "are not unduly sensitive and do not cause undue burden."
 Id.

 These guidelines are consistent with proper statistical practices.
 A leading treatise emphasizes the importance of careful analysis and pretesting before changing data-collection techniques.
-For example, there are several widely accepted methodologies for evaluating such changes:
+For example, there are several widely accepted methodologies for doing so: